Danish krone: Alloys and colour scheme

+For table standards, see the coin specification table.

 Commemoratives and thematic coins

 The coins of the programme have the same size and metal composition as the regular coins of their denomination.

 The first series, 20-krone coins featuring towers in Denmark, ran between 2002 and 2007 and spawned ten different motifs.
 Upon selecting the towers, importance had been attached not only to display aesthetic towers, but also towers with different form, functions and from different regions of Denmark, the Faroe Islands and Greenland.
 The last coin depicting the Copenhagen City Hall was issued in June 2007, marking the end of the series.

 A second series of 20-krone coins, starting in 2007 with twelve different planned motifs and ten already released by November 2011, shows Denmark as a maritime nation in the world, featuring iconic Danish, Faroese and Greenlandic ships and like the previous series of tower coins, the series reflect various landmarks in shipbuilding in the three countries.

 In 2005, Danmarks Nationalbank issued the first in a series of five 10-krone commemorative coins with motifs from Hans Christian Andersen's fairy tales.
 The motifs depicted on the coins were chosen to illustrate various aspects and themes central to the fairy tales with the fifth and final fairy tale coin inspired by The Nightingale being issued on 25 October 2007.

 In 2007, as the fairy tale series ended, a second series of three 10-krone commemorative coins was introduced, celebrating the International Polar Year.
 Featuring motifs of a polar bear, the Sirius Sledge Patrol and the Aurora Borealis, the coins aimed to accentuate scientific research in the backdrop of Greenlandic culture and geography.
 The third and final coin entitled 'Northern Lights' marked the completion of the series in 2009.